Elevating the Baby Gifting Experience

 The sales assistant

-(needing speed, clarity, and reliability)
+(needing speed, clarity, and operational reliability)

 KEY INSIGHTS